mrsarm/spring-ctx/README.md

 your application, and then use the `ctx.App` class to access your bean objects.

-> :information_source: Take a look to [spring-ctx](https://github.com/mrsarm/spring-ctx)
+> :information_source: Take a look to [spring-ctx-groovy](https://github.com/grayshirts/spring-ctx-groovy)
-> for the same class but implemented in Groovy.
+> for the same class but implemented in Groovy (not exactly the same class though).

 Also exposes the properties of the project with the `prop` static method: